5 Tips for Dealing with Medical Debt

 Plan Ahead if Possible

 While it’s impossible to plan ahead for an unexpected injury or illness, it is possible to do research ahead of time for things like elective surgery.
 In situations where time allows, do your homework to ensure the doctors and hospital you are planning to use are in-network and work with your insurance.
 If you’re feeling overwhelmed, talk with your company’s benefits coordinator or call the insurance company directly.
-They will be able to help you navigate the ins-and-outs of your medical insurance to determine what’s covered.
+They can help you navigate the ins-and-outs of your medical insurance to determine coverage.

 Read and Review Everything